 AVH voluntarily participates in the Centers for Medicare and Medicaid Services (CMS) public data reporting processes in quality of care

 measures that allow us to receive benchmark data and compare ourselves to other hospitals across the country.
 The Core Measure score shows the percentage of patients who received the recommended care for all of the measures they were eligible to receive.
 The national target is to achieve 90% compliance.

 This report measures care of patients with diagnoses such as heart attack, pneumonia and heart failure.
 Each condition has scientific, evidence-based practices that have been proven to ensure the best outcomes for patients.

-The Centers for Medicare & Medicaid Services (CMS) has recognized AVH with a “Five-Star Rating,”
+The Centers for Medicare & Medicaid Services (CMS) have recognized AVH with a “Five-Star Rating,”

 which puts the hospital at the very top for hospitals nationally—just 337 of more than 4,000 hospitals across the country have earned this perfect score.
 One of seven hospitals in Colorado to carry this designation, AVH is the only critical access hospital in Colorado to earn the Five-Star Rating